Dayonggu/pProfLNote/DB/DBTech.md

  conflicts*
   * Detecting *read* stale *MVCC* object version
     * in snapshot isolation, we don't care (ignored) uncommitted *WRITES*
-    * so at commit time of this Tx (evetually would make a *write* based on *reads*), we need check all these *ignored writes* are still not committed, if any of them committed. this Tx aborted.
+    * so at commit time of this Tx (eventually would make a *write* based on *reads*), we need check all these *ignored writes* are still not committed, if any of them committed. this Tx aborted.
   * Detection *write* that affect prior *reads*
     * *comment:* Kind of like the same thing as above but from a different direction
     * When a Tx writes to DB, it must check the indexes for